Reading

 “Anxiety in a man’s heart weighs him down, but a good word makes him glad.”

-A good word is a wonderful thing!
+A good word in season is a wonderful thing!

-Paul tells us in 1 Thessalonians chapter 5,
+Paul tells us in 1 Thessalonians 5,

 “Therefore encourage one another and build one another up, just as you are doing.”

-In Hebrews chapter 10 we read,
+In Hebrews 10 we read,

-“And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.”
+“And let us consider how to stir one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.”

-The day is approaching – Let us encourage one another!
+The DAY is approaching – Let us encourage one another!

-* Gracious Father In Heaven,
+* Gracious Father in Heaven,

-Thank You for Your word, A GOOD WORD – The best word for us.
+Thank You for Your word, A GOOD WORD – the best word for us.

 Amen.